-Examples of teaching, learning and assessment methods used:

-- 44% of the content relates directly to the technical requirements of pensions administration.
-Assessment is a mixed diet of examination and assignment. - 38% of the content is designed to equip students with the knowledge and skills necessary to lead a small team in a technical discipline - The management theme expands throughout the course enabling students to place their function within a whole organisation context
+Demonstrate, to a professional level, the technical requirements necessary for a career in the pensions sector Examples of teaching, learning and assessment methods used: 44% of the content relates directly to the technical requirements of pensions administration.
+Assessment is a mixed diet of examination and assignment.
+Operate as the manager of a small team of pensions employees (WWO) • 38% of the content is designed to equip students with the knowledge and skills necessary to lead a small team in a technical discipline Assess the contribution of the pensions function to the organisation as a whole The management theme expands throughout the course enabling students to place their function within a whole organisation context